kunalprompt/java/ch3-java-programming-basics/README.md

 Singleton is a design pattern in Java to make sure that there is always a single instance of a class.
 And there is no scope for creating a new instance.

+Questions -
+Q Difference between the class, instance and local variables?

+Class variables are created once with instance of a class while instance variables are created each per instance.
+Local variables are created within a scope and destroyed after the scope ends, example variables defined in methods.

 Useful Links